 Plainfield is a medium-sized city located in the state of New Jersey.
 With a population of 51,217 people and ten constituent neighborhoods, Plainfield is the 28th largest community in New Jersey.

-Plainfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Plainfield isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Plainfield are a mix of both white- and blue-collar jobs.
 Overall, Plainfield is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Plainfield who work in maintenance occupations (12.65%), office and administrative support (11.51%), and sales jobs (8.74%).
+There are especially a lot of people living in Plainfield who work in maintenance occupations (14.27%), office and administrative support (11.36%), and sales jobs (8.88%).

 The most common language spoken in Plainfield is English.
 Other important languages spoken here include Spanish and African languages.